alexbyrnes/pico-ckan/README.md

 Pico-ckan, like [CKAN] (http://www.ckan.org) deals with metadata and leaves the choice of datastores open.

-* [OpenDataStack] (https://github.com/alexbyrnes/OpenDataStack): Easy to populate and deploy
+* [OpenDataStack] (https://github.com/alexbyrnes/OpenDataStack): Easy to populate and deploy.
+Part of the Pico-CKAN project.
-* [CartoDB] (https://github.com/CartoDB/cartodb20): Interactive maps, other Geo functions
+* [CartoDB] (https://github.com/CartoDB/cartodb20): Interactive maps, other Geo functions.
-* [DataBeam] (https://github.com/philipashlock/DataBeam): Add an API to any CSV
+* [DataBeam] (https://github.com/philipashlock/DataBeam): Add an API to any CSV.

 ## Transcript of install from bare Ubuntu 12.04 Vagrant Box ([Download](http://cloud-images.ubuntu.com/precise/current/precise-server-cloudimg-vagrant-amd64-disk1.box))